CS5610-Khoury-Lionelle/Resources/RequiredTools.md

 Node.js and NPM are essential tools for modern web development.
 You can download and install them from the [official Node.js website](https://nodejs.org/).
 We recommend using the [package manager options](https://nodejs.org/en/download/package-manager) for Windows `fnm` is popular and for linux/mac `npm` is popular.

-For both,
+> [!WARNING]
-you may need to open a new terminal window (outside of VS code) between the first step and next steps.
+> For both, you may need to open a new terminal window (outside of VS code) between the first step and next steps.

 ### Checking Node.js and npm Installation